A new era for mothers and babies in Budar, Nepal

 Until now there has been no midwife and no safe place for women to give birth in this area of Nepal.
 In fact this is all about to change with CARE International’s help as a delighted health manager, Kamal, describes: “A midwife has been hired and the birthing centre will be open in 2-3 months.
 I feel it will be a very good thing.
 It will benefit a lot of people.
 CARE is building the capacity of the centre by providing equipment and monitoring staff – making sure we are doing our job properly.”

-Fatima's story: How family planning is changing livesThe Trump administration's 'global gag' means women have less access to family planning services - but...
+Photo story: How to be a healthy garment worker in CambodiaCARE is helping women garment factory workers in Cambodia take charge of their own health.
+Find out how....The Trump administration's 'global gag' means women have less access to family planning services - but...